joranquinten/now-deploy-example/README.md

       exclude: "minutely,hourly,daily,alerts,flags"
     };

 Test your local server, this should still work as expected.
-This file does not get published to Now, so you’ll need [a different means of providing these variables](https://zeit.co/docs/v1/getting-started/environment-variables/).
+This file does **not get published to Now**, so you’ll need [a different means of providing these variables](https://zeit.co/docs/v1/getting-started/environment-variables/).

 *Note: The docs state different means of making the variable available during build, but I found only the following combination worked for me.*

-Push the secret to Now with the following command (secrets are shared on the account level):
+Push the secret to Now with the following command (secrets are shared on the account level.
+Make sure they’re good names!):

     $ now secrets add darksky_secret "some_random_secret9f3c9a26798255"